Centre National d’Etudes Spatiales (CNES)/

 She worked with geosciences institutions and universities in Romania (Institute of Geology and Geophysics, Bucharest), in France (Institut de Physique du Globe de Paris and Université de Versailles Saint-Quentin-en-Yvelines), and Germany (Helmholtz Centre Potsdam – GFZ German Research Centre for Geosciences, the University of Braunschweig and University of Potsdam).

-Mioara Mandea is currently General Secretary of European Geosciences Union, where she previously served as President of the Division Earth Magnetism and Rock Physics (2007-2011).
-She is also General Secretary of the International Association of Geomagnetism and Aeronomy (IAGA), President of the Geophysical Maps Commission of the Commission for the Geological Map of the World, and Chair of the Education Award Committee of AGU.
+Mioara Mandea is currently Chair of the Outreach Committee of European Geosciences Union, where she previously served as General Secretary (2012 -2016) and President of the Division Earth Magnetism and Rock Physics (2007-2011).
+She was also General Secretary of the International Association of Geomagnetism and Aeronomy (IAGA), President of the Geophysical Maps Commission of the Commission for the Geological Map of the World, and Chair of the Education Award Committee of AGU.

 She has been granted the Van Straelen prize (French Geological Society), the Hepites Prize (Romanian Academy), Medal Slovak Academy of Sciences, AGU International Award, Chevalier de l'Ordre National du Mérite, and Petrus Peregrinus Medal from EGU.
 She is Member of Academia Europea, Member of Academie Royale de Belgique, Member of Russian Academy of Science, and is also a Titular Member of the Academy of Romanian Scientists.